Metabo 12V Drill Powermaxx BS 12 BL Q Drill Review

 Metabo “Quick” Change

-How many features can someone really put into a drill?
+How many features can someone put into a drill?
 That’s a fair question since drills aren’t particularly complex.
 Most of the 12V drills we tested have brushless motors, LED work lights, and belt hooks.
 Everything we tested has at least 2 speeds to work with.

 But Metabo includes a couple of features we don’t see with too many other models.
 The most notable of those is the Metabo “Quick” change bit holder.
 Similar to Bosch’s FlexiClick, the Metabo 12V drill has a detachable power head you can swap out for right angle and offset bit holders (sold separately).